 – Johnson & Johnson

-Dr. Diamandis attended MIT where he received degrees in molecular genetics and aerospace engineering, as well as Harvard Medical School where he received his M.D.
-Diamandis’ personal motto is: “The best way to predict the future is to create it yourself!”
+He earned degrees in molecular genetics and aerospace engineering from the MIT and holds an M.D. from Harvard Medical School.
+Diamandis’ favorite saying is “The best way to predict the future is to create it yourself.”

 From his perspective, Diamandis provides passionate, insightful and extremely useful keynotes on the impact of the following exponentially growing technologies: Artificial Intelligence; Computational Systems; Digital Manufacturing/3D printing; Synthetic Biology/Bioinformatics; Digital Medicine; Robotics; Network Systems; and Nanomaterials.
 He discusses how breakthroughs in these areas will transform products, companies, industries and even society over the next 20 years.
 Diamandis provides key insights on how human society has transformed from Local & Linear to one that is now Global & Exponential, and how this change is accelerating disruptive stress or disruptive opportunity depending on the company’s point of view.
 These technologies are also leading to the greatest epoch of wealth creation ever, where new billion-dollar startups are coming out of seemingly nowhere at the same time that 50- and 100-year-old, billion-dollar companies are going out of business.
 He also discusses the explosion of data that is transforming how companies operate and how to tap into big data with a brand new set of exponential organization tools that allow companies to make 100-fold improvements in their R&D strategies.